Poly1581/FoundersNetworkDashboard/DOCUMENTATION.md

    - Found in Settings → API Keys

 ### Docker Configuration
-The application uses Docker Compose for containerization, which is configured in [compose.yml](compose.yml).
+The project uses Docker Compose for containerization, which is configured in [compose.yml](compose.yml).
 [Docker compose](compose.yml) uses [dashboard-ui/Dockerfile](dashboard-ui/Dockerfile) and [dashboardAPI/Dockerfile](dashboardAPI/Dockerfile) in order to build each image.
 Both `Dockerfiles` are multistage in order to both make the build contingent on passing test cases and take advantage of [Docker build caching](https://docs.docker.com/build/cache/) to speed up the build process.

 ## API Reference